AppViewX recognized as a Sample Vendor.

 Our thoughts on Hype Cycles.

 Gartner’s annual Hype Cycles serve as strategic blueprints for CISOs and cybersecurity leaders looking to invest in technology that can benefit their business.
 It helps them gauge the impact that upcoming, existing, or established tech could have on their businesses, and assists prospecting or purchasing decisions by suggesting timeframes for the mainstream adoption of said technology.
 If you’re a decision maker (or any cybersecurity professional, really), you’ll want to thumb through this document to help solidify your perspective on the business benefits of adopting tech that may have caught your attention.
-To pick up a copy of the Hype Cycle for IAM Technologies 2020, just click on the link.

 This year’s Hype Cycle for IAM (Identity and Access Management) technologies covers topics that primarily focus on risk management and security.
 There is an increased focus on modern technology, including, but not limited to SaaS, cloud computing, mobile identities, and the IoT.
 This comes as no surprise, given that most of these categories (and the other topics on the Hype Cycle) are tied to the pandemic-induced paradigm of remote work in some way, shape, or form.
 In other words, organizations are scrambling to envision, implement, or execute their digital transformation efforts in order to allow for business to work remotely – securely and without disruptions.